EvoEGF-Mol: Evolving Exponential Geodesic Flow for Structure-based Drug Design: Conclusions

 \section{Conclusions}

-We propose \ours, a generative framework for SBDD that reformulates molecular generation using information geometry.
-By defining flows along e-geodesics under the Fisher-Rao metric, \ours~enables a unified generative process across multi-modal spaces while preventing trajectory collapse.
-It demonstrates superior molecular geometric plausibility and binding quality, establishing a robust foundation for drug discovery tasks.
+We propose \ours, a generative framework for SBDD that reformulates molecular generation through the lens of information geometry.
+By defining flows along evolving e-geodesic under the Fisher-Rao metric, \ours~enables a synchronized generative process across multi-modal spaces while preventing trajectory collapse.
+Extensive experiments demonstrate its superior molecular geometric plausibility and binding quality.
+Building on this geometric foundation, future work will focus on scaling \ours~with larger and more diverse bioactive datasets, with the goal of further validating its utility in real-world drug design pipelines.